A4: Sleep Tracker in Ionic#

 There is also a

-readme.txt file in the root folder.
+readme.txt file in the root directory of the starter respository.
 The readme is more important to this assignment than to previous ones, as it is required to include justifications of your design choices.
 More on this a little further down.

 Running the App#